 - Instead of focusing on views and subscribers, focus on building a community.
 Find your target audience and cater to their specific interests.

-- Don’t prioritize video tags and descriptions before everything else; put your time, energy, and resources into making titles and thumbnails.
+- Don’t prioritize video tags and descriptions before everything else; put your time, energy, and resources into making titles and thumbnails that capture attention.

 - Create titles and thumbnails that complement one another instead of copying each other.
 For example, don’t turn the video title into thumbnail text; choose unique words that add context to the video.